 When you publish your ad on TikTok, it will start getting views.
-The call-to-action button on your ad will redirect your visitors to your landing page where you will already have a form ready to capture their details.
+The call-to-action button on your ad will redirect your visitors to your landing page, where you will already have a form ready to capture their details.
 You can build this landing page for your visitors right within Aritic PinPoint.
 Not just that, you can have two versions of this landing page – one for new visitors who will see the form to enter details and one for those who have already opted in.

-These are already your leads and will see some other relevant content or offer on your landing page.
+These are already your leads, and you will see some other relevant content or offer on your landing page.
 The Dynamic content feature will let you do such wonders in a snap.
 Moving on, your new visitors who fill up and submit the form are automatically added to your segments.
 Thanks to our dynamic segmentation, your contacts are automatically categorized based on all the rules you’ve set up.

 You know where this is heading, isn’t it?
 You guessed it right.
-Lead capture ads on TikTok is just one medium for marketers to attract their target buyers into their segments.
+Lead capture ads on TikTok are just one medium for marketers to attract their target buyers into their segments.
 Once they are in your CRM, you have multiple nurturing opportunities opened up for you.
 You can launch automation campaigns that are behavior-driven or event-based because now you’ve started monitoring your contacts as well.
 You can nurture them with various downloadable content assets or invite them to an upcoming webinar.
 Below is a small snippet of how an email automation campaign is seamlessly built on Aritic PinPoint for a webinar segment.

 Whatever you do, make sure it is consent-based.
-Aritic PinPoint is fully GDPR-compliant and we agree only for consent-based campaigns.
+Aritic PinPoint is fully GDPR-compliant, and we agree only for consent-based campaigns.
 Avoid buying TikTok data and launching campaigns left, right, and center.
 It’s bad manners. :-/

 How Brands are using TikTok